Sri Lanka Facts for Kids

 Most of the people in Sri Lanka live in the country's southwestern regions and along the eastern coast as well as on the Jaffna Peninsula in the north.

-The Sri Lankan people mainly live in rural areas and only 19% live in urban areas.
+The Sri Lankan people mainly live in rural areas and only 19% live in urban areas which means cities and towns.

 Religion plays an important role in Sri Lankan culture and tradition.
 The religions in Sri Lanka are Buddhism, Christianity, Hinduism and Islam.
 Most of the people are Buddhists or Hindus.